xiix0/scam/README.md

-You have no real enemies.
+The naked truth of it is, I have no shirt.
+		-- William Shakespeare, "Love's Labour's Lost"